umang23567/AP-Assignments/README.md

 - If the admin removes an item from the inventory, it will automatically be removed from all active user carts.

 ### Temporary Data Storage
-This project uses hardcoded data for demonstration purposes, which **resets after each session**.
+This project uses hardcoded data for demonstration purposes, however, any changes to this data are temporary and are lost once the terminal session ends.
 Future development could include CSV-based or database storage for persistent data.

 ---